 Logical Data Center is a logical construct that can be any external data-center entity.
 For example, in the context of an Azure Provider, a Logical Data Center is an Affinity Group.
 A Logical Data Center is similar to, and at the same hierarchical level as, a Network Container.
 Both the Logical Data Center and the Network Container belong to a Logical Hosting Environment, which acts as a separate, abstract entity that contains the data for the Logical Data Center or Network Container.

-To understand how BMC Cloud Lifecycle Management objects correspond to the Microsoft Azure constructs, see the "Azure construct mappings" section in Product compatibility and limitations for the Azure provider.
+To understand how BMC Cloud Lifecycle Management objects correspond to the Microsoft Azure constructs, see the "Azure construct mappings" section in Product-compatibility-and-limitations-for-the-Azure-provider.

 You can perform the onboard, edit, offboard, and the mapping of tenant operations on a Logical Data Center on the Network Container tab (part of the Logical Hosting Environment) of the Resource Management workspace.